-The Integrated Business and Engineering Program is a cohort program that brings together an elite groups of students from Tickle and Haslam colleges to work together and share key learning, networking, and mentoring experiences.
+The Heath Integrated Business and Engineering Program is a cohort program that brings together an elite group of students from Tickle College of Engineering and Haslam College of Business to work together and share key learning, networking, and mentoring experiences.
 Students will develop a deeper understanding of both disciplines and how they work together in real enterprises to create value.

-Applications must be submitted by 11:59pm on Wednesday, January 31.
+Applications are available now and must be submitted by Thursday, January 17th at midnight.

-- References: You will need two (1 must be academic & neither can be a relative).
-These references will not need to submit recommendation letters, but rather may be contacted during the admissions process.
+- References: You will need 2 with only 1 having to be from an academic source.
+These references will not need to submit recommendation letters, but rather be willing to be contacted during the admissions process.

 - Describe a recent accomplishment.

-- Engineering majors – Explain the risks and how you managed them.
+- Engineering majors: Explain the risks that were involved and how you managed them.

-- Discuss your favorite topic, activity, or something that you pursue outside of school.
-Why do you enjoy it and how you are involved?
+- Discuss your favorite topic, activity, or something that you pursue outside of classes.
+Why do you enjoy it and how are you involved?

-The admissions committee from both Haslam College of Business and Tickle College of Engineering reviews the following material and selects finalists to interview:
+The admissions committee from both Haslam College of Business and Tickle College of Engineering review the following materials and select finalists to interview:

 - Essay questions

 Admission into the program provides scholarship awards contingent on continued participation in the program and academic performance, including but not limited to maintenance of a minimum 3.25 GPA.
 To be eligible to receive scholarship awards, students must apply for the Continuing Student Undergraduate Scholarship by February 1, 2019.
 If for any reason students decide to withdraw from the program or are dismissed from the program, their Heath IBEP scholarship awards may be rescinded.